 Should you come on holiday to La Palma in March?

 If you're looking for temperate weather, with T-shirt temperatures but not overly hot, then YES, you should come to La Palma in the Canary Islands in March.

-Early spring is still relatively tourist free, no crowds anywhere and pristine beaches all to yourself.
+Early spring is still relatively tourist-free, with no crowds anywhere and pristine beaches all to yourself.
 But the main attractions on La Palma are the beautiful trails hidden in the mountains, and for hiking the weather can be ideal, as the chances of rain are considerably lower compared to winter.

-If you're looking for weather that is guaranteed to be sunny and hot, then you should still wait a few months until summer comes and the days are warm and dry all over the island.
+If you're looking for a place where the weather is guaranteed to be sunny and hot, then you should still wait a few months before coming to La Palma, until summer comes and the days are warm and dry all over the island.